openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 ## Key generation

 When generating keys, this specification requires component keys to be generated independently, and recommends not to reuse existing keys for any of the components.
-Note that reusing a key may create a valid message or signature in a different protocol, and reusing a key may open to subtle vulnerabilities.
+Note that reusing a key across different protocols may lead to signature confusion vulnerabilities, that formally classify as signature forgeries.
+Generally, reusing a key for different purposes may lead to subtle vulnerabilities.

 # Additional considerations